alphagov/govuk-frontend/docs/releasing/publishing-a-pre-release.md

    - commit the changes
    - push a branch to GitHub

    You will now be prompted to continue or cancel.
+Check the details and enter `y` to continue.
+If something does not look right, press `N` to cancel the build and creation of the branch on GitHub.

 10. Create a pull request.
     When reviewing the PR, check that the version numbers have been updated and that the compiled assets use this version number.